Skip to main content

 Call Responsibilities

 The fellow will participate in the attending call pool.
 Call is variable but is generally one week every six to eight weeks, with trauma cases preferentially distributed to the fellow.
-Additionally, the fellow is expected to be available for any emergencies related to the director and co-director’s patients.
+Additionally, the fellow is expected to be available for any emergencies related to the Dr. Sidle or Dr. Wang's patients.

 Operative Experience

 The fellow will have a broad exposure to both functional (50 percent) and cosmetic (50 percent) facial plastics.
-Specifically, operative training includes: repair of Mohs defects with local and regional flaps, tissue expansion, autografting, alloplastic implantation, otoplasty, maxillofacial trauma, dermabrasion, laser resurfacing, liposuction, lip and malar augmentation, mentoplasty, rhytidectomy, oculoplastics, brow lift and primary and revision rhinoplasty.
+Specifically, operative training includes: repair of Mohs defects with local and regional flaps, facial reconstruction, tissue expansion, autografting, alloplastic implantation, otoplasty, maxillofacial trauma, dermabrasion, facial nerve reanimation, gender affirmation surgery, laser resurfacing, liposuction, lip and malar augmentation, mentoplasty, rhytidectomy, hairline lowering, oculoplastics, brow lift and primary and revision rhinoplasty.
 The fellow will have a steady increase in autonomy throughout the year and will have the opportunity to book their own cases from patients seen in the fellow’s clinic.

 Requirements & Eligibility